 - Common sense is your best defense: if something seems odd, suspicious or too good to be true, it is most likely an attack.

 - Keep your operating system and software up-to-date on all computers and mobile devices.

 - Have a good password policy of creating strong, unique password for each of your accounts.

-- Encrypt and password-protect any sensitive data before you email it or copy it to a USB drive or mobile device.
+- Encrypt and password-protect any sensitive data before you email it.

 - Never respond to a suspicious phishing email; if in doubt, report and delete.

 - Be mindful of what you post online.

 - Keep your mobile devices secure by enabling a PIN or passcode and only download apps from known sources such as Apple Store or Google Play Store.